WasabiFan/apio-upduino-template/README.md

 - `make verify`: run your code through Icarus Verilog compiler.
 - `make lint`: lint your code with `verilator`.
 - `make build`: synthesize your code for the UPduino.
+- `make build-verbose`: same as `build`, but performs a clean re-build with verbose logging enabled.
 - `make sim-MODNAME`: simulate the testbench called `MODNAME_tb.sv` and open the results in `gtkwave`.
 - `make upload`: synthesize and upload to a real board.
+- `make clean`: delete generated artifacts.

 ## Testbenches

 Testbenches are authored in files ending with `_tb.sv`.
 I recommend you name them with the same prefix as the module you're testing.
 For example, the testbench for `serial_transmitter.sv` is named `serial_transmitter_tb.sv` and can be run with `make sim-serial_transmitter`.

+When targeting simulation, a `SIMULATION` preprocessor macro is defined.
+This can be used for conditionally including simulation-only debugging code, via `ifdef`.

 When creating a new testbench, it is probably easiest to copy the given one for `serial_transmitter`.
 Note that every testbench should have a block like the following at the top of the module, with names changed appropriately: